Ewicks/Gym-Website-Milestone-Project-1/README.md

 Alternatively, if using Gitpod, you can click below to create your own workspace using this repository.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/Ewicks/Gym-Website-Milestone-Project-1)

+## How to fork a project

+- Click on the repository you want to fork
+- Press the button which say's fork in the top right of the screen

 ## Credits